Steps To Take Before Turning on Your Furnace

-When you know fall is right is around the corner, it’s time to make sure your heating system is as ready for the cold weather as you are.
-Before switching on your heating system, there are a few steps you should take to make sure it’s in the best condition possible.
+When fall is around the corner, it’s time to make sure your heating system is as ready for the cold Washington, DC, weather as you are.
+Before switching on your heating system, you should take a few steps to ensure it’s in the best condition possible.

 1. Change the Filter